mikster12345/mycodeproject/README.md

 ABOUT This Repo is a Website with a Java Script Game.
-After creating an account you are able to login and play spaceinvaders viewing your highscores compared to others.
+After creating an account you are able to login and play spaceinvaders viewing your highscores.

 HOW TO INSTALL/RUN
 1.Clone the Repo